security-kouza/Lattice-Attacks-on-EC-DSA/README.md

 Note that in order to use the "load" and "attach" command, check you are in the right path by "pwd".

 #standard_lattice_attack.sage
 This script implements the typical standard way to perform lattice attacks on (EC)DSA.
+Standard techniques such as Recentering are already implemented.

+#